 “Truly fine furniture has always demanded painstaking attention to detail—and that’s still true today.”
 The quintessentially American furniture brand, Bernhardt, is renowned in the design world as a purveyor of high-quality, refined furniture suites which are equal parts timeless and directional.
-And despite being over 125 years old, at its heart, it’s also still the same 1889 company with big dreams and faultless standards.
+(A quick search on Instagram of #bernhardtfurniture will be evidence enough.)
+But, despite being over 125 years old, at its heart, it’s also still the same 1889 company with big dreams and faultless standards.

 Bernhardt: The Bernhardt Style